 Just like the front storage above you might already have this accessory if you got the Spark with iBR.

-If you have a base model Spark, then the Spark Reboarding Step is one of the must-have Sea-Doo Spark accessories.
+If you have a base model Spark, then the Spark Reboarding Step (Amazon Link Ad) is one of the must-have Sea-Doo Spark accessories.
 I would get this step before I ever got the front storage because the step makes your life easier.

 10. Sea-Doo Spark Safety Lanyard & Locks